 |Fall / Winter||Late May||June||September|

-Visit our career search page and search by keyword “Student” to see co-op postings.
-The application process requires transcripts, letters of recommendation and an essay describing an understanding of information technology in a healthcare setting or strategic planning for leading-edge technology.
+Visit our career search page and search by keyword “Student” to see co-op/intern postings.
+The application process requires transcripts, letters of recommendation, resume and an essay describing the applicant's understanding of information technology in a healthcare setting or strategic planning for leading-edge technology.
 Please note: Student positions are only posted during late May and late September.

 Candidates should be currently enrolled as a freshman, sophomore, junior, senior or graduate student in an accredited college, preferably with previous work experience.
 Students in information technology, software engineering, business administration and related fields are encouraged to apply.